-Kim Welter has been serving as the Director of Programs and Outreach at Equality Ohio; with five years of experience, she is our most seasoned staff member.
+Kim Welter has been recently promoted to Deputy Director after serving as the Director of Programs and Outreach at Equality Ohio, and briefly as interim Executive Director; with over five years of experience with the organization, she is Equality Ohio's most seasoned staff member.
 She joined the organization in 2008 after serving as the Executive Director of Equality Toledo for over 2 years.
-A graduate of the University of Michigan, she got her secondary teaching certificate through the University of Findlay and her Master of Arts and Education from the University of Toledo where she taught composition for 3 years.
+A graduate of University of Michigan, she got her secondary teaching certificate through the University of Findlay and her Master of Arts and Education from the University of Toledo where she taught composition for 3 years.
 Kim is a 2009/2010 graduate of the Center for Progressive Leadership and serves on the Advisory Board for the Progressive Majority.
 In 2010, Kim took a leave of absence from Equality Ohio to serve as Campaign Manager for the ONE Bowling Green Campaign in Bowling Green, Ohio which successfully defended two local non-discrimination ordinances from a ballot initiative to repeal.

 Aliya Rahman, Field Director

 Aliya Rahman leads our grassroots organizing efforts across the state.
 She draws on a background in economic and racial justice organizing, and believes in flexible organizing methodologies that draw on community, labor, faith, electoral, and student organizing traditions.
 She has spent the last two years organizing with the Center for Community Change in Ohio and Illinois, working specifically with low-income people, returning citizens (formerly incarcerated community members), and new immigrants.
 Before becoming a full-time field organizer, Aliya enjoyed eight proud years of teaching in public schools and colleges of education across Ohio, Indiana, and Arizona.